NYULibraries/ariadne/README.md

 ```
 UPDATE_GOLDEN_FILES=true yarn test:e2e
 ```
-(Developer note: it's current not possible to use a custom flag like `--update-golden-files` with `playwright`: [\[Feature\] Add support for test\.each / describe\.each \#7036](https://github.com/microsoft/playwright/issues/7036))
+(Developer note: it's currently not possible to use a custom flag like `--update-golden-files` with `playwright`: [\[Feature\] Add support for test\.each / describe\.each \#7036](https://github.com/microsoft/playwright/issues/7036))